silviamaggi/smd-com/_posts/2020-08-03-today-i-saw.md

   - personal
   - social media
   - uk
-description: With the intent of staying away from social media, I started "Today I Saw", a series where I post one photo and a few thoughts about it.
+description: 'With the intent of staying away from social media, I started "Today I Saw", a series where I post one photo and a few thoughts about it.'
 featured-image: feat-today-i-saw-silviamaggi.jpg
 redirect_from:
   - /today-i-saw/today-i-saw/